Ultrasounds

-A fetal ultrasound provides you and your doctor with a first glimpse of your developing baby.
+A 2D obstetric ultrasound is a fetal ultrasound that provides you, your family, and your doctor with the first glimpse of your developing baby.
+This prenatal ultrasound is a safe, painless and non-invasive test used to:

 - Confirm a pregnancy and its location